What is Soffit?

-When roofing a home, fascia board is a common area that is replaced if it has become damaged.
+When roofing a home, soffit and fascia board is a common area that is replaced if it has become damaged.
 The fascia has a vertical finishing edge that is connected to the ends of the rafters or trusses.
 The area where the gutter is attached to the home is exposed to a lot of water, especially in Utah where we deal with wet conditions at least 107 days out of the year.
 The fascia will protect the layer from the edge of the root and the gutter to keep the fascia board from becoming damaged.
-Fascia plays an important role in the aesthetic appeal of the home as it gives the home a finishing touch.
+Soffit and fascia plays an important role in the aesthetic appeal of the home as it gives the home a finishing touch.

 Contact Kanga Roof for more information about common roof repair needs.
 Our experts will provide effective soffit and fascia repairs to improve your home.